Hall of Fame

 Note: Women previously required 7 National Championships; however, as approved at the 2011 annual meeting, women were also required to win 10 National Championships.

-2.0 Hall of Fame Update for 2023 Results:
+2.0 Hall of Fame Update for 2024 Results:

-The following athletes earned eligibility in 2023 and will enter the Hall of Fame in 2024
+The following athletes earned eligibility in 2024 and will enter the Hall of Fame in 2025

-Athletes receive individual plaques, and they are also recorded on the Hall of Fame plaques at York, PA.
+Athletes receive individual plaques, and they are also recorded on the Hall of Fame plaques at York PA.
+Athletes & Significant Contributors Currently in the Hall of Fame

 3.0 Significant Contributors

-The Hall of Fame status report, published on the USA Masters Website, encourages each registered USA Masters Weightlifting program member to nominate persons worthy of entry into the Hall of Fame as Significant Contributors.
-To determine what qualifies for membership into the Hall of Fame as a Significant Contributor, the Hall of Fame Committee considers a number of subjective and objective factors such as: Acting as Meet Director for a fixed number of times, officiating at a fixed numbers of meets, acting as an officer or committee member of the USA Master’s Program for a fixed number of years, or performing other useful or meritorious work which benefits the Masters Weightlifting.
+The Hall of Fame status report, published on the USA Masters Website, encourages each registered USAW Masters Weightlifting program member to nominate persons worthy of entry into the Hall of Fame as Significant Contributors.
+To determine what qualifies for membership into the Hall of Fame as a Significant Contributor, the Hall of Fame Committee considers a number of subjective and objective factors such as: Acting as Meet Director for a fixed number of times, officiating at a fixed numbers of meets, acting as an officer or committee member of the USAW Master’s Program for a fixed number of years, or performing other useful or meritorious work which benefits the Masters Weightlifting.

 Please submit your suggestions to the Chairman of the Hall of Fame Master’s Program together with the reasons you believe this person should receive that recognition.